 Even though Dave has a thorough understanding of how retirement investing works, he still prefers to work with a financial advisor.
 It’s a pro’s job to stay on top of investing news and trends, but their most valuable role is keeping you on track to meet your retirement goals.

 If you’re looking for a pro who’s committed to helping you make informed decisions with your money, try SmartVestor.
-It’s a free and easy way to find investing professionals in your area today!
+It’s a free and easy way to find investing advisors in your area.
+Find your SmartVestor Pro today!